 - Centralized logging combined with error reporting.

-- Transaction tracing and code profiling with automatic instrumentalization for databases like MySQL, PostgreSQL, Oracle, SQL Server, and common NoSQL solutions like MongoDB and Elasticsearch.
+- Transaction tracing and code profiling with automatic instrumentation for databases like MySQL, PostgreSQL, Oracle, SQL Server, and common NoSQL solutions like MongoDB and Elasticsearch.

-- Key performance metrics monitoring for your applications with alerting and notifications support.
+- Key performance metrics monitoring for your cloud applications with alerting and notifications support.

 - Server monitoring gives you insight into the most useful metrics like uptime, CPU & memory utilization, disk space usage, and more.